-8.1 Conclusion
+8.1 SUMMARY OF PROGRESS

-The CyVital project has made significant progress toward creating an affordable and user-friendly educational platform for biomedical engineering students.
-We have developed a modular system integrating a data acquisition unit, physiological sensors, and a Python-based graphical user interface for real-time data visualization and analysis.
-Key accomplishments include successful ECG sensor testing, initial signal processing, and iterative testing of system components.
-Constraints such as hardware limitations, time, and resource restrictions have posed challenges, particularly with noise reduction and sensor integration.
-Moving forward, refining signal processing, allocating more time for testing, and enhancing modularity for broader sensor compatibility will help achieve our goals.
+The CyVital project made significant progress toward creating an affordable and user-friendly educational platform for biomedical engineering students.
+We have developed a modular system- integrating a data acquisition unit, physiological sensors and a Python-based graphical user interface for real-time data visualization and analysis.
+Key accomplishments include successful ECG sensor testing, initial signal processing and iterative testing of system components.
+Constraints such as hardware limitations, time and resource restrictions have posed challenges, particularly with the transition between older hardware into the newer hardware (Analog Discovery 3).
+While the project remains as a successful accomplishment, it still retains a strong potential for improvement and numerous features.

-8.2 Reference
+8.2 VALUE PROVIDED